 So, it is incredibly unrealistic to simply put the entire blame on the lack of food supply or scarcity, as the cause of global hunger.
 In fact, as a company involved in food distribution services, we are fully aware that the amount of food produced every year is enough to feed everyone in the world.
 However, it doesn't reach the ones in need, due to a poor food distribution network.

-Food distribution is not only about connecting producers to consumers, but also about the proper allocation of food.
-There are certain challenges that hamper the efficiency of food distribution, related to the power of distribution and ways of distribution.
+Food distribution in the UAE is not only about connecting producers to consumers but also about the proper allocation of food.
+There are certain challenges that hamper the efficiency of food trading companies in Dubai, related to the power of distribution and ways of distribution.
 Besides, consumers find it difficult to access the markets or cannot afford the costs of consumption.
 Farmers, on the other hand, find it tough to access these centralized markets, which makes it tough for them to sell their crops themselves.

 Usually, producers send their foods or crops to centralized markets, from where they get distributed to villages and cities.
 In developing countries, many rural areas and towns don't have well-maintained roads or railways.
 So transporting foods or crops to centralized markets from these areas is expensive as well as inconvenient.
 The infrastructure is solely dependent on public maintenance, supervised by local government agencies, which is why it takes a lot of time to improve these modes of transport.

-So, the main obstacles that lead to poor food distribution are as follows:
+So, the main obstacles that lead to poor food suppliers in UAE are as follows:

 There are two recommended solutions to help eradicate this problem, albeit slowly and gradually.

 Establishment of mobile/ portable markets: